 b.
 Till Lebanon shall be turned into a fruitful field, and the fruitful field be esteemed as a forest: The land of Lebanon was known for its mighty forests, which would be brought low and turned into a fruitful field.
 On the other hand, the fruitful field would become as a forest.
 God would cut one down and raise another up.

 c.
-The deaf shall hear… the eyes of the blind shall see: When God’s people are restored, pride no longer prevents them from hearing God’s word or seeing God’s work.
+The deaf shall hear…the eyes of the blind shall see: When God’s people are restored, pride no longer prevents them from hearing God’s word or seeing God’s work.
 Just as much as these are miracles in the natural realm, they are miracles in the spiritual realm also.
 We need to humbly seek God for ears to hear and eyes to see.

 d.
-The humble also shall increase their joy in the LORD: Joy is the proper reward for the humble.
+The humble also shall increase their joy in the LORD: This joy is the proper reward for the humble.
 When we are humble – having an accurate estimation of ourselves, and a proper perspective of ourselves in relation to God and others – our lives are filled with the most joy.

 i.
 The humble and the poor have their joy in the LORD.
-He is a constant source of joy that can never be taken away!
+He is a constant source of joy that can never be taken away.

 ii.
 Pride is the enemy of joy.
 We can be proud and have fun, we can be proud and have success, we can be proud and experience excitement, and we can be proud and be happy because of happy circumstances.
 But we cannot be proud and have joy in the LORD, or to whatever degree we are proud, we are missing joy in the LORD.
 The proud can never have joy in the LORD if they are in humble or poor circumstances.